mmcdole/gofeed/README.md

 ![Diagram](https://raw.githubusercontent.com/mmcdole/gofeed/master/docs/sequence.png)

-Default translators (`DefaultRSSTranslator` and `DefaultAtomTranslator`) have been provided for you and are used transparently behind the scenes when you use `gofeed.FeedParser` with its default settings.
+Default translators (`DefaultRSSTranslator` and `DefaultAtomTranslator`) have been provided for you and are used transparently behind the scenes when you use `gofeed.Parser` with its default settings.
 You can see how they translate fields from ```atom.Feed``` or ```rss.Feed``` to the universal ```gofeed.Feed``` struct in the [Default Mappings](#default-mappings) section.
 However, should you disagree with the way certain fields are translated you can easily supply your own `Translator` and override this behavior.
 See the [Advanced Usage](#advanced-usage) section for an example how to do this.

 ## Basic Usage

 #### Universal Feed Parser

-The most common usage scenario will be to use ```gofeed.FeedParser``` to parse an arbitrary RSS or Atom feed into the hybrid ```gofeed.Feed```.
+The most common usage scenario will be to use ```gofeed.Parser``` to parse an arbitrary RSS or Atom feed into the hybrid ```gofeed.Feed```.
 This is useful for when you don't know what feed type your feeds will be ahead of time.
 This hybrid struct has a lot of the common properties between the two formats (but does not have all the properties).
 See the [default mappings](#default-mappings) section for more details.

 ##### Parse a feed from an URL: